groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 The component then populates a list with the received data.

 ## Customizations
+Autocomplete allows for an optional title (string value), which populates inside an h3.
+View fourth Storybook story for demonstration of functionality.
-Customizations will be inherited from SAYT.
+All other customizations will be inherited from SAYT.

 ## Testing
 The test suite for this component is contained in /packages/web-components/@sfx/autocomplete/test.